1930 Kansas Jayhawks football team

 The 1930 Kansas Jayhawks football team represented the University of Kansas in the Big Six Conference during the 1930 college football season.
-In their third season under head coach Bill Hargiss, the Jayhawks compiled a 6–2 record (4–1 against conference opponents), won the Big Six championship, and outscored opponents by a combined total of 144 to 50.
+In their third season under head coach Bill Hargiss, the Jayhawks compiled a 6–2 record (4–1 against conference opponents), The Jayhawks only allowed 50 total points all season and recorded four shutouts.
+In each of the Jayhawks six victories they allowed 7 or fewer points.
 They played their home games at Memorial Stadium in Lawrence, Kansas.
 Charles Smoot was the team captain.
 The Jayhawks were Big 6 champions.
 It is to date the last conference championship Kansas has won without sharing the title.